Why do New Testament quotes of Old Testament verses sometimes say different things?

 For example, the author of Heb 1:7 quoted Ps 104:4, writing, “He makes his angels spirits, and his servants flames of fire.”

-However, the verse in the Old Testament says, “He makes winds his messengers, flames of fire his servants.”
+However, that verse in the Old Testament says, “He makes winds his messengers, flames of fire his servants.”

 Just as in English, Greek and Hebrew words often have more than one meaning.
 The Hebrew word ruach can mean “wind,” “spirit,” or “[Holy] Spirit.”
 The Greek word angelos can mean “messenger” or “angel.”

 When the Hebrew Old Testament was translated into other languages, sometimes the translators chose different meanings for the same words.

 Even while the Old Testament was being written, Jewish people began using other languages more than Hebrew.

 Many of their children could no longer speak Hebrew, the language of most of the Old Testament, including the psalms.

 Daniel, one of the exiled prophets who served in the court of the king, did much of his writing in Aramaic (Dan 2:4–7:28).